 10. United Vision Logistics

-Headquartered in Lafayette, Louisiana, United Vision Logistics specializes in flatbed and truckload services.
+Headquartered in Lafayette, Louisiana, United Vision Logistics (UVL)specializes in flatbed and truckload services.
 From hotshot to heavy haul services, the company has built a business over the past five decades with a strong presence in the US production and energy exploration industry.

 Currently, it provides transportation and logistics services to numerous industries.
 United Vision has increased its service capacity and offerings in the past few years, adding strategic terminal locations and strengthening terminal relationships.